aws/aws-cdk/packages/aws-cdk/lib/init-templates/app/python/README.md

 You should explore the contents of this template.
 It demonstrates a CDK app with two instances of a stack (`HelloStack`) which also uses a user-defined construct (`HelloConstruct`).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
-It uses a script called `app.sh` to do that.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the .env directory.